Relational De-Creation

 “If eternal life is a gift rather than a natural possession, the next question is where that life comes from and what its loss therefore means.”

-Life is not just an abstract force.
-Life comes from God Himself.
-That is why the final loss of life is relational as well as final.
+Life is not an abstract force or an independent possession.
+Life comes from God Himself and is sustained in relation to Him.
+That is why the final loss of life is relational as well as final: when the life-giving relationship is finally broken, the life received through that relationship is lost.

 Genesis 3:22–24